ksylvan/AnsibleLaptop/README.md

 and reproduce its setup quickly and with a minimum of fuss.

 ## Principles
-1. No hand installing of software beyond the initial install or editing of system files or customization.
+1. No hand installing of software, editing system files, or customization.
 2. Use containers as much as possible in preference to installing software on the host system.
 3. Use Ansible playbooks (stored in this repo) exclusively for all system level